 Common heart conditions

-A heart attack is also called myocardial infarction.
+A heart attack is also called a myocardial infarction.
 It is a life-threatening condition where blood flow to the heart is stopped.
 The heart stops receiving oxygen and nutrients.
 Heart attacks often happen from build-ups of fatty deposits that accumulate in arteries.
 Plaque forms.
 If some plaque falls off, a blood clot will form, blocking the artery and stopping blood flow to the heart.

-It is easy to detect high blood pressure with regular checkups at your doctor.
-Many can usually control it with changing lifestyle and medications.
+It is easy to detect high blood pressure with regular checkups.
+Blood pressure is typically controlled by lifestyle changes and appropriate medications.

-Innovation at Israeli cardiology centers
+Innovation at Israeli Cardiology Centers

 Luckily, the procedure worked quickly and effectively.
-This particular technique isn’t widely applicable since it was used in a very individual case.
-But it did highlight the fact that sometimes it’s worthwhile to think outside the box.
-Cardiology is constantly progressing to help patients for the better.
+This particular technique isn’t widely applicable since it was used in a very individual case, but it highlighted the fact that thinking outside of the box is worthwhile.